flair2005/physx-app/README.md

 # physx-app
 Having fun with C++/DirectX11/PhysX

-Some code has taken from the DirectX11 Tutorial by zeswarchief
+Some code have been taken from the DirectX11 Tutorial by zeswarchief

    Depends:
 - DirectX 11 (march 2010);